House of Bourbon-Two Sicilies: Name

 The name "Bourbon-Two Sicilies" (sometimes shortened to "Bourbon-Sicily") combines the patriline (Bourbon) with their former territorial designation (Two Sicilies).

 Kingdom of the Two Sicilies

 The name of the Kingdom of the Two Sicilies came from the unification of the Kingdom of Sicily with the Kingdom of Naples (called the kingdom of peninsular Sicily), by King Alfonso V of Aragon in 1442.
 The two had been separated since the Sicilian Vespers of 1282.
 At the death of King Alfonso in 1458, the kingdoms became divided between his brother John II of Aragon, who kept Sicily, and his bastard son Ferdinand, who became King of Naples.
 The crowns of Naples and Sicily remained functionally separate, albeit often ruled by the same monarch, until their formal union in 1816.

+The last reigning king, Francis II, was overthrown by Giuseppe Garibaldi in 1860; the following year, the Kingdom of the Two Sicilies was annexed by the newly founded Kingdom of Italy by plebiscite.